tushar-sharma/tushar-sharma.github.io/_posts/2023-12-20-getting-started-spring-ai.md

 ### Parsing AI Response into Java Object

-BeanOutputParser is a utility in Spring AI that helps in parsing the output from AI into a Java Bean (in our case, TopSong).
+BeanOutputParser is a utility in Spring AI that helps in parsing the output from AI into a Java Bean (in our case, BookerWinner).

-`parser.getFormat()` returns a string that represents the format in which the AI should return the data, making it easier to parse into the TopSong object.
+`parser.getFormat()` returns a string that represents the format in which the AI should return the data, making it easier to parse into the BookerWinner object.

 {% template  customCode.html %}
 ---